michellelaurin/World-of-Tales/index.md

 ---
-title: The World of Folk and Fairy Tales
+title: The World Of Folk And Fairy Tales
 layout: default
 ---
 <div class="summary right"><img src="{{"/assets/images/beware.jpg" | relative_url}}" alt="A person wearing a red hooded cloak walking into the woods with the outline of a wolf in the distance">